EURODEO/e-soh-technical-architecture/README.md

 ## 6. Performance and Scalability
 ### 6.1.
 Performance Requirements

+The performance requirements for the software system are crucial to ensure that it meets the expectations of end-users and can handle the anticipated workload efficiently.
+This section outlines the key performance metrics, targets, and goals that the system must achieve.

+Response Time: The time taken by the system to process a request and return a response should be within acceptable limits to provide a smooth user experience.
+For example, the response time for user-facing operations should be under 200 milliseconds for 95% of requests and under 500 milliseconds for 99% of requests.

+Throughput: The system should be able to handle a specified number of requests per second or transactions per minute without degrading performance.
+This metric depends on the expected usage patterns and peak loads.
+For example, the system should support a throughput of at least 1000 requests per second during peak times.

+Resource Utilization: The system should make efficient use of available resources such as CPU, memory, disk, and network bandwidth.
+Resource utilization should be monitored continuously to identify bottlenecks and optimize the system accordingly.
+For example, CPU utilization should remain below 75% during normal operation and below 90% during peak loads.

+Latency: The system should minimize the time taken for data to travel between components, such as between the front-end and back-end, or between the application and external services.
+For example, internal network latency should not exceed 10 milliseconds, and external API calls should have a round-trip time of no more than 100 milliseconds.

+Concurrency: The system should be able to handle multiple simultaneous user sessions and requests without any loss of performance or functionality.
+For example, the system should support at least 500 concurrent user sessions without any degradation in response time or throughput.

+Scalability: The system should be designed to scale both horizontally and vertically to accommodate increased user loads or additional functionality.
+Scalability requirements may include adding new servers, increasing CPU or memory resources, or deploying additional instances of the system.

+Reliability: The system should maintain consistent performance levels under normal and adverse conditions, including hardware failures, network outages, or increased traffic.
+For example, the system should have a target uptime of 99.9% and a mean time between failures (MTBF) of at least 10,000 hours.

+By defining these performance requirements upfront, the development team can make informed design decisions and implement appropriate optimizations to ensure that the software system meets or exceeds the specified performance targets.
+Regular performance testing, monitoring, and profiling should be conducted throughout the development process to validate that the performance requirements are being met and to identify any potential issues or bottlenecks.

 ### 6.2.
 Performance Testing and Profiling
 ### 6.3.
 Caching Strategies
 ### 6.4.
 Load Balancing and Failover